DataDog/documentation/content/en/graphing/notebooks/_index.md

 ## Notebook List

 The [Notebook List][1] allows you to view and search previously created notebooks.
-For each notebook, the name, creator, and last modified date are displayed.
+Each notebook's name, creator, and last modified date are displayed.
 The notebooks are grouped by:

 * **My Notebooks**: Notebooks created by you.
 * **Other Notebooks**: Notebooks created by other members of your team.